fwd/reddit/README.md

 **Source:** Headlines are compiled from Reddit.com every 24 hours.

+**Sentiment**: Data includes sentiment score.
+We use a AFINN-165 wordlist and Emoji Sentiment Ranking to perform sentiment analysis on arbitrary blocks of input text.

 ## Keep Project Alive

 We accept Crypto donations at the following addresses: